Hold On, I'm Comin' (song): Sam & Dave original version

+Background

 It was written by the songwriting team of Isaac Hayes and David Porter, who came up with the title of the song spontaneously when Hayes was trying to get Porter to hurry out of the Stax Studios restroom and get back to songwriting.
 The original title was "Hold On, I'm Comin, but some radio stations objected to its "suggestive nature", and labels on most copies of the single gave the title as "Hold On!
 I'm A Comin.
 Released as Stax 189 in the spring of 1966, the single peaked at number 1 on the Billboard Hot R&B singles chart and at number 21 on the Billboard Hot 100 in the United States.

 Following the instrumental introduction, Sam Moore sings the first verse and is joined by Dave Prater for the chorus.
 Dave sings the second verse and is joined by Sam for the chorus.
 In the bridge section, Dave sings the first part and Sam sings the second part, which is followed by a brief instrumental passage.
 Sam sings the third verse and is joined by Dave for the chorus.
 The introduction is repeated in the chorus, with both Sam and Dave singing until the song fades out.

 A revamped version of the song, "Hold On, Edwin's Coming", was recorded by Sam & Dave as a promotional single for Louisiana Governor Edwin Edwards' third election campaign in 1982.
 Three years later, Dave teamed with new singing partner Sam Daniels as "The New Sam and Dave Review" and recorded "Medley/Hold On, I'm Comin for Atlantic Records.